Robincloud83/Theory-notes/kubenates/kubernetes_architecture.md

 A way to divide cluster resources among multiple users or teams.
 Think of it as having different folders on a shared computer, where each team can only see their own folder.

+In Kubernetes (k8s), a namespace is a way to divide cluster resources between multiple users or projects.
+It acts like a virtual cluster within the main Kubernetes cluster.

 ### Ingress

 Think of this as the "front door" for external access to your applications, controlling how HTTP and HTTPS traffic should be routed to your services.